codegen-sh/codegen-sdk/architecture/4. type-analysis/A. Type Analysis.md

 ## Next Step

-After type analysis, the system moves on to [Name Resolution](./name-resolution.md) to handle symbol references and scoping.
+After understanding the type analysis system overview, let's look at how we [walk the syntax tree](./B.%20Tree%20Walking.md) to analyze code structure.